Welcome to consider.ly! 🎉

 ↳ Read more about organizing your tags, the workflow of coding your data, searching for overlapping tags, and so on, in our tags article.

 4. Creating your first insight

-You can either create a new insight from the “Insights” tab in your project or create new insights on the fly as you work through your notes.
+You can either create a new insight from the “Insights” section in your project or create new insights on the fly as you work through your notes.

 An “insight” is – just as a note – a document that you can fill and structure to your needs.
-One special element within this document is a backlink to a selected part of a note (so that you can link to your raw data and trace your conclusions to the raw facts).
+One special element within this document is a reference (basically a backlink) to a selected part of a note (so that you can link to your raw data and trace your conclusions to the raw facts).